dell/karavi-resiliency/docs/LIMITATIONS.md

 * Pods that use persistent volumes from multiple CSI drivers.
 This _cannot_ be supported because multiple controller-podmons (one for each driver type) would be trying to manage the failover with conflicting actions.

 * ReadWriteMany volumes.
 This may have issues if a node has multiple pods accessing the same volumes.
 In any case once pod cleanup fences the volumes on a node, they will no longer be available to any pods using those volumes on that node.
-We will endavor to support this in the future.
+We will endeavor to support this in the future.

 * Multiple instances of the same driver type (for example two CSI driver for Dell EMC PowerFlex deployments.)